multifacet/cbmm-artifact/README.md

 <img src="figures/fig1a.png" alt="Figure 1a from the paper (xz)." height="200" /> <img src="figures/fig1b.png" alt="Figure 1b from the paper (canneal)." height="200" /> <img src="figures/fig1c.png" alt="Figure 1c from the paper (memcached)." height="200" /> <img src="figures/fig1d.png" alt="Figure 1d from the paper (mongodb)." height="200" />

 This figure contains the results of ~4000 experiments.
 Please see [this screencast](TODO) for our procedure to generate these results.
 The high-level procedure and rationale are described in Section 2.1 of the paper.
 We give only examples here for brevity, but the full set of commands to run experiments is included in `./scripts/figure-1.sh`.
-(TODO) We include the commands for completeness, but we also include the final results (the profiles) in `profiles/`, for your use in the remaining experiments.
+We include the commands for completeness, but we also include the final results (the profiles) in `profiles/`, for your use in the remaining experiments.

 1. Collect `/proc/[pid]/smaps` for each workload.
 This gives the address space layout for the profiled process.
 For example, for `xz`: